 Building designed to advance organization’s longstanding commitment to educating the next generation of filmmakers.

-The American Society of Cinematographers (ASC) broke ground today on the construction of the new ASC ARRI Educational Center.
+The American Society of Cinematographers (ASC) broke ground today on the construction of the new ASC ARRI Education Center.
 The contemporary building, located behind the historic ASC Clubhouse in Hollywood, will serve as a hub for the organization’s ongoing efforts to educate the next generation of filmmakers on the art and craft of cinematography.
 The structure also will be home to all print and digital publications staff.
-The ASC ARRI Educational Center offers a modern, inspired space with offices and meeting rooms, and is slated to be completed in late 2019.
+The ASC ARRI Education Center offers a modern, inspired space with offices and meeting rooms, and is slated to be completed in late 2019.

 ASC President Kees van Oostrum was joined by ARRI Inc. President and CEO Glenn Kennel for this momentous event.

 “When the ASC was formed in 1919, our founding members pledged to foster and artistically inspire rising cinematographers,” says van Oostrum.
 “That mission has made us the society we are today.
 Through our members and initiatives, we have aggressively continued that edict.
-As we prepare to celebrate our 100th anniversary next year, the new ASC ARRI Educational Center symbolizes our commitment to the future and provides an excellent gathering place for the exchange of ideas.”
+As we prepare to celebrate our 100th anniversary next year, the new ASC ARRI Education Center symbolizes our commitment to the future and provides an excellent gathering place for the exchange of ideas.”

 The educational center is made possible through the patronage of ARRI, a pioneering technology company that has a longstanding relationship with the ASC and its membership.